marcdelabarrera/dsolve/README.md

 A package to solve systems of dynamic equations with Python.
 It understands Latex syntax and it requires minimum specifications from the user end.

+The main usage of the package is the following (check the notebook for further examples)
 ```python
 from solvers import Klein